-23.4.
+24.4.
 Other judging rules

-- (i) A flag out system may be used to eliminate the competitor with the lowest scores and continue the heat keeping the current heat scores from the remaining competitors on the heat.
-In case of tie, it will be broken in favor of the competitor with the highest single score.
-If a tie remains between two or more competitors, each competitor's individual scores shall be listed in order of best to worst, even if some of them are excluded scores, and at the first point where there is a difference the tie shall be broken in favor of the competitor with the best individual score. - (ii) The judging marks and scores of each individual judge shall be shown only to competitors in that heat, on their request. - (iii) Competitors are not allowed to stay in the judge's tower.
-If a competitor wants to check his judging marks and scores, he shall ask for consent from the Head Judge to enter the judge's tower. - (iv) The scores and the decisions of the judges shall not be appealed. - (v) The Head Judge must be sure that the judges do not discuss scores. - (vi) Judges may not change their scores.
-If there are any mistakes the judge should have the Head Judge make the correction for them. - (vii) The Head Judge may re-run a heat if there is strong evidence that there is a major discrepancy in the judging scores from each individual judge, or that all judges missed a trick that had a scoring potential that may change the final result.
+- 24.4.1.
+A flag out system may be used to eliminate the competitor with the lowest scores and continue the heat keeping the current heat scores from the remaining competitors on the heat.
+In case of tie, it will be broken in favour of the competitor with the highest single score.
+If a tie remains between two or more competitors, each competitor's individual scores shall be listed in order of best to worst, even if some of them are excluded scores, and at the first point where there is a difference the tie shall be broken in favour of the competitor with the best individual score. - 24.4.2.
+The judging marks and scores of each individual judge shall be shown only to competitors in that heat, on their request. - 24.4.3.
+Competitors are not allowed to stay in the judge's tower.
+If a competitor wants to check his judging marks and scores, he shall ask for consent from the Head Judge to enter the judge's tower.

+- 24.4.4.
+The scores and the decisions of the judges shall not be appealed. - 24.4.5.
+The Head Judge must be sure that the judges do not discuss scores. - 24.4.6.
+Judges may not change their scores.
+If there are any mistakes the judge should have the Head Judge make the correction for them. - 24.4.7.
+The Head Judge may re-run a heat if there is strong evidence that there is a major discrepancy in the judging scores from each individual judge, or that all judges missed a trick that had a scoring potential that may change the final result.